Best Compound Interest Investments in Canada and the USA (2026)

 The difference between a 0.25% MER index ETF and a 2.0% MER actively managed mutual fund over 30 years: approximately $150,132 — on the same gross market return.
 You are paying the difference in fees.

-Canada-specific context: The average Canadian mutual fund MER is approximately 2.0%–2.5% [SOURCE NEEDED].
+Canada-specific context: Canadian mutual fund fees have historically run high by international standards, though low-cost options are now widely available.
+Your fund's actual MER is in its Fund Facts document — read it rather than assuming.
 Many Canadians pay these fees without realizing the compound impact.
 Low-cost index ETFs and asset allocation ETFs from major Canadian providers charge 0.10%–0.25%, representing a potential 30-year advantage of $100,000–$200,000 on typical RRSP balances.

 Asset Location: The Tax Shelter Multiplier